TongLi1995/TongLi1995.github.io/_pages/about.md

   To date, he havs authored 11 peer-reviewed journal publications with 135 citations (<a href="https://scholar.google.com/citations?user=oT-rbCMAAAAJ&hl=zh-CN" target="_blank">Google Scholar</a>),
   including six as the first author and five as a co-author.
 These works reflect a strong foundation in light-induced optical interactions and advanced expertise in laser field control.

+<br><br>

+He has received a total of ¥500,000 in research funding, including the Young Scientists Fund from the National Natural Science Foundation of China (¥300,000, PI) and a Youth Foundation Project from Zhejiang Lab (¥200,000).

 </div>